templ-project/typescript/ARCHITECTURE.md

 ## Overview

-This template is designed as a minimal but complete starting point for JavaScript projects, emphasizing modern tooling and best practices without overwhelming complexity.
+This template is designed as a minimal but complete starting point for TypeScript projects, emphasizing modern tooling and best practices without overwhelming complexity.

 ## Design Principles